“Is Sync Dead?”: A Reality Check from the California Copyright Conference

 The End of the “Jackpot” Myth

-For years, the dominant narrative in synchronization was that of the "one-hit wonder", a single placement in a major commercial or a cult series capable of funding an entire career.
-While this model still exists, it is becoming statistically marginal.
-The consensus shared at the California Copyright Conference is clear: "jackpot" opportunities are thinning out as production budgets fragment and competition saturates traditional pipelines.
+For years, the dominant narrative in synchronization was that of the “one-hit wonder”, that single placement in a major commercial or a cult series capable of funding an entire career.
+While this model still exists, it is becoming statistically marginal in today's economy.
+The consensus shared at the California Copyright Conference is clear: “jackpot” opportunities are thinning out as production budgets fragment and competition saturates traditional pipelines.
+To claim that synchronization is dead is a misreading of the data; what is dying is the illusion of a business strategy based on luck in favor of a rigorous industrial approach.

 The Rise of Micro-Sync: Volume as the New Standard